 - Demonstrate financial need (not required for some loan programs).

-- Have a high school dipoma or high school equivalency degree.
+- Have a standard high school diploma, equivalency degree or ATB on

 - Not be in default or owe a repayment of Title IV funds.

-financial aid for up to 150% of the number of credits required
+receive financial aid for up to 150% of the number of credits

 - Must have all requested documents on file before disbursements